yaoshan0509/Airline_Reservation_System/README.md

   * `reserved.txt` for booked tickets

 ## Usage

-1. Compile with a Windows-compatible C++ compiler.
+1. Build the program using a C++ compiler compatible with Windows.
-2. Run the executable; the console window will maximize at startup.
+2. Launch the executable; the console window will automatically open in maximized mode.
-3. Follow on-screen prompts to navigate user or admin menus.
+3. Follow the on-screen instructions to access either the user or admin menu.